 On most, the lowest ISO speed is ISO100, but on some the lowest is ISO200.
 If you are tempted to use a “LOW” or (L) ISO speed on your camera, be aware that this is often an “extended” ISO speed, and results in reduced dynamic range.

-So check what your actual low ISO speed is on your camera, if you’re not sure where to find this information, have a look at Amateur Photographer’s review of your camera as it will say what the standard ISO range is, and what the extended ISO range is.
+So check what your actual low ISO speed is on your camera, if you’re not sure where to find this information, have a look at our review of your camera as it will say what the standard ISO range is, and what the extended ISO range is.
 Normally you want to avoid using the extended ISO range.

-On many Olympus and Panasonic cameras, the low ISO speed is actually ISO200, and ISO100 is extended, which is shown as “Low” or L.100.
+On many Olympus and Panasonic cameras, the low ISO speed is ISO200, and ISO100 is extended, which is shown as “Low” or L.100.
 You’ll also need to check on Fujifilm cameras, as some of these have the lowest (native, non-extended) ISO speed as ISO160.

 With a tripod, you can use slower shutter speeds, and by using the self-timer you don’t need to worry about camera shake when pressing the shutter release button.
 Another thing to be aware of is your camera strap – if this is big, then this could cause the camera to move if it’s a windy day.
-If you use slower shutter speeds, you can blur the water, but with a slower shutter, any movement (in trees or otherwise) will become blurred.
+If you use slower shutter speeds, you can blur the water, but with a slower shutter, any movement (in trees or scenery) will become blurred.
 If you want to get really slow shutter speeds on brighter days, then you’ll need to use an ND filter.

 Focus and front-to-back focus